Handling Test Anxiety

 the date, time, and duration of the exam in mind.

-For more information, please choose the appropriate Candidate Information Brochure document for your desired license type, containing examination tips, study materials and sample test questions for the exam.
+For more information, please choose the appropriate Candidate Handbook document for your desired license type, containing examination tips, study materials and sample test questions for the exam.
 Since these are Adobe PDF files, you can save the one that applies to you, after it opens in your browser, and then, at your convenience, print the document for reference.

 The method of progressive relaxation involves tensing a muscle system and then relaxing it.